WATAGAN NATIONAL PARK DISCOVERY TOUR

-Walking Rivers believes its more fun and exciting, bushwalking if you are engaged fully in the experience.
+Firstly, Walking Rivers believes its more fun and exciting when bushwalking, if you are engaged fully in the experience.

-We undertake to provide some basic training in bush survival skills as well as navigation on all our bush adventures.
+To be fully engaged we undertake to provide training in bush survival skills as well as navigation on all our bush adventures.
 The training is in addition to just having fun discovering places that are off the beaten tourist track.

 WHY WE LOVE OUR WATAGANS DISCOVERY DAY

-The Watagan National Park discovery day is just that, a real day of discovery
+The Watagan National Park Discovery Tour is just that, a real day of discovery

 You will experience a day in the Australian bush that rewards with some breathtaking views, both inland to the west and coastal to the east.